Phil-Venter/discord-message-reaper/README.md

 ## Running/Commands

-- update `package.json` with the name of your project, curretly it is `template`
 - update `package.json` to match the amount of cores

 - `npm run test` => normal run, meant for testing purposes